 Registry Credentials are offered by accredited higher education institutions located throughout Wisconsin.
 Call your local technical college or university for more information.
 The following is a list of colleges and universities throughout Wisconsin that offer this Credential:

 It is required that the four courses in this credential are taken sequentially.
 Each course is three credits.
 Course descriptions are as follows:

-Find Administrator Credential courses on The Registry Statewide Training Calendar.
+Find Leadership Credential courses on The Registry Statewide Training Calendar.

 Course One: The Personal Disposition of a Leader

 This course will cover definitions of leadership and leader roles and the role of vision, emotional intelligence, resilience, optimism and reflective practice in successful leadership of early care and education programs.

 Course Two: Leading in Your Program

 This course will cover the leadership roles, responsibilities and skills necessary for excellence.
 Leadership models from four authors, Bloom, Bruno, Carter, and Nolan will be presented.
 The role of leadership in staff development will be examined.

 Course Three: Leading In Your Community and the Field

 This course will cover the leadership skills necessary to go beyond individual programs to leadership in communities and in the field.
 The focus will be on collaboration, interconnections, relationships, and advocacy.